appgate/sdp-k8s-injector/README.md

 ## Advanced Usage
 ### Namespace Labels
 SDP injection is bound to namespaces.
-Adding the label `sdp-injection="enabled"` to a namespace will instruct the injector to inject a client to all pods in the namespace.
+Adding the label `sdp-injection="enabled"` to a namespace will instruct the injector to inject a Client to all pods in the namespace.
 ```bash
 $ kubectl label --overwrite namespace sdp-demo sdp-injection="enabled"
 ```